all about the ‘KLM Delft Blue Houses no. # 68’ Prinsengracht 969, Amsterdam

 The back of Prinsengracht 969 has an extraordinary feature.
 Since it was always shaded from the sun, the location remained cool.
 The first inhabitants used this to their advantage by attaching a small extension that functioned as a 17th-century fridge.

 It was also likely that the pediment disappeared during this period, to emphasize the symmetry of the neck gable.

 ‘THE MOST UNHEALTHY PLACE IN THE WORLD’

 The occupants of Prinsengracht 969 would, no doubt, often been affected by the stench in their street.
 By the end of the 17th century, there were around twenty breweries, twenty confectioners and as many as seventy dyers in the immediate vicinity.
 They all dumped their waste directly into the Prinsengracht.
-Tourists and other visitors could not adjust to the stench and Amsterdam were known as the ‘beautiful maiden with foul breath.’
+Tourists and other visitors could not adjust to the stench and Amsterdam was known as the ‘beautiful maiden with foul breath.’
 Fortunately, an increasing number of businesses on the canal were forced to move to the edge of the city.
 However, the quality of the canal water remained bad.
-A century later, in 1838, a German tourist writes: ‘The stranger who surveys this city cloaked in a blue mist and breathes in her unpleasant odors, would declare her the most unhealthy place in the world.’
+A century later, in 1838, a German tourist writes: ‘The stranger who surveys this city cloaked in a blue mist and breathes in her unpleasant odours, would declare her the most unhealthy place in the world.’